lucasaa482/gitscrolls/guides/reading-pathways.md

 **For Bug Overwhelm**:
 1. Scroll VI - Creative Chaos
 2. Scroll VII - Sacred Timing
-3. Scroll II - Meaningful Messages
+3. Scroll II - The Chronicle of Forgotten Messages

 ### 🌊 The Contemplative Path
 *For those seeking deeper meaning in their craft*